-Traders buy and sell on exchanges, miners earn coins through their work, retailers and charities accept cryptocurrencies, and employees are being paid in cryptos for their time.
+Traders buy and sell on exchanges, miners earn coins through their work and employees are being paid in cryptos for their time.

 But how are your coins taxed?
 And what are they classified as?
 As an asset or a currency?
 There are many questions being asked and often only very complex answers to them.

 That’s where cryptocurrency accounting software comes in.

 That’s why a growing number of developers have launched apps to help traders, miners, ICOs, and anyone else involved in the crypto community to figure out how to stay on the right side of the law.